 I am still digging myself out.

-no one talks about what to expect after an abortion. and while I know that like anything there are infinite ways it can be experienced, all equally valid and valuable, I want to share my experience. when I researched abortions back then, searching for understanding and comfort, what I found was an endless stream of fear mongering and hate speech.
-I want to be clear that despite my experience I do not regret making the decision and I am passionate about preserving the rights of women to make these decisions on their own, any consideration of it being anyone other than the woman's choice, the body that will undergo the experience, is madness, and I look forward to the day when this is no longer a conversation we have to have.
-I believe that day is coming.
+No one talks about what to expect after an abortion.
+And while I know that like anything, there are infinite ways it can be experienced, all equally valid and valuable, I want to share my experience.
+When I researched abortions back then, searching for understanding and comfort, what I found was an endless stream of fear mongering and hate speech.
+I want to be clear that despite my experience I do not regret making the decision and I am passionate about preserving the rights of women to make these decisions for themselves.

-this body, this fierce messenger. always telling me the things the pain of life makes me want to forget. the body doesn’t forget, it won’t let you, and I am grateful for that.
-I have struggled with this sensitive vessel for most of my life. it wasn’t until my 20’s when in one of my first yoga classes I realized my body wasn’t just some torture device I was forced to endure life in.
-I was bent backwards in bridge pose, tears of revelation streaming down my face, my body becoming the bridge. my body was me, I was my body. we could work together, not against one another.
+This body, this fierce messenger.
+Always telling me the things the discomfort of life makes me want to forget.
+The body doesn’t forget, it won’t let you, and I am grateful for that.
+I have struggled with this sensitive vessel for most of my life.
+It wasn’t until my 20’s when in one of my first yoga classes I realized my body wasn’t just some torture device I was forced to endure life in.
+I was bent backwards in bridge pose, tears of revelation streaming down my face.
+My body becoming the bridge.
+My body was me.
+I was my body.
+We could work together, not against one another.
 I could tend to it and in turn, it was always tending to me.